-When asked why we judged them for their situational behavior, we shield ourselves with the credible excuse of unawareness.
-We say we blamed them because we did not have all the facts in our hands.
-“I wasn’t aware of her situation!”
+When asked why we judge others for their situational behavior, we shield ourselves with the credible excuse of unawareness.
+We say we blamed them because we did not have all the facts in our hands, like “I wasn’t aware of her situation!”

 But research takes the lid off this charade.
-People commit the FAE even when they know about the whole situation.
+People commit FAE even when they have a fair idea about the whole situation.

-When our mind processes another’s actions, we step across three hurdles.
+When our mind processes another person’s actions, it has to step across three hurdles:

 - First, we compartmentalize the conduct (that is, what’s this person doing?).